-Theorem 3.1.
-For any binary CSP instance which satisfies the BTP with respect to some known variable ordering <, it is possible to find a solution in $O(d^2e)$ time (or determine that no solution exists).

-Hence a problem that presents the BTP property is tractable.
-Not only is tractable finding the order of variables, but also finding a solution is tractable in these cases.
+- For any binary CSP instance which satisfies the BTP with respect to some known variable ordering <, it is possible to find a solution in O(d2e) time (or determine that no solution exists). - Hence a problem that presents the BTP property is tractable. - Not only it is tractable finding the order of variables; but - finding a solution in BTP orderings is also tractable.

-^{} See details in Martin C. Cooper, Peter G. Jeavons, András Z. Salamon, Generalizing constraint satisfaction on trees: Hybrid tractability and variable elimination, AI Journal, 174 (2010), pp. 570-584
+See details in Martin C. Cooper, Peter G. Jeavons, András Z. Salamon, Generalizing constraint satisfaction on trees: Hybrid tractability and variable elimination, AI Journal, 174 (2010), pp. 570-584

-Some constraints may take advantage of some special features to improve the efficiency of their (arc-consistency) propagators.

-Take for example the case of a CSP with a tree-structure.

-Although arc-consistency requires support in both directions of the edges of the graph, support is only needed "upwards" given the order in which variables are labelled ("downwards").

-Hence, in these networks there is only the need to maintain directed-arc consistency!
+- Some constraints may take advantage of some special features to improve the efficiency of their (arc-consistency) propagators. - Take for example the case of a CSP with a tree-structure. - Although arc-consistency requires support in both directions of the edges of the graph, support is only needed "upwards" given the order in which variables are labelled ("downwards"). - Hence, in these networks there is only the need to maintain directed-arc consistency!

-Of course, this case can be generalised for networks of width k for which all that is required is to maintain directed k-consistency to guarantee satisfiability.
+- Of course, this case can be generalised for networks of width k for which all that is required is to maintain directed k-consistency to guarantee satisfiability.

-As mentioned, path-consistency is usually too heavy.
+- As mentioned, path-consistency is usually too heavy.
 Nevertheless, there is a variation of arc-consistency that is sometimes able to prune values from variables that standard arc-consistency cannot.
-An example can illustrate this effect.

-If at some point in the search, some variable x is chosen to be labelled, one may try to label it with all its possible values, and apply arc-consistency with no commitment (sometimes known as "shaving").

-If some value v of some other unlabelled variable y is removed in all cases, than this value can safely be removed form the domain of y, below the choice-point where variable x is labelled.
+An example can illustrate this effect. - If at some point in the search, some variable x is chosen to be labelled, one may try to label it with all its possible values, and apply arc-consistency with no commitment (sometimes known as "shaving"). - If some value v of some other unlabelled variable y is removed in all cases, than - this value can safely be removed form the domain of y, below the choice-point where variable x is labelled.

+Arc-consistency: special purpose propagators
-Some constraints may take advantage of some special features to improve the efficiency of their propagators.

-Take for example the propagator for the n-queens problem: no_attack(i, q_i, j, q_i).

-The usual arc-consistency would propagate the constraint (i.e. prune each of the values in the domain of q_1/q_2 with no supporting value in q_2/q_1), whenever the constraint is taken from the queue (assuming an AC-3 type algorithm).

-However, it is easy to see that a queen with 4 values in the domain offers at least one support value to any other queen.

-In fact a queen q_i can only be attacked by 3 queens from another row j.
-Hence the 4th queen in row j will not attack it.

-Hence, the propagator for no_attack should first check the cardinality of the domains, and only check for supports when one of the queens have a domain with cardinality of 3 or less!
+- Some constraints may take advantage of some special features to improve the efficiency of their propagators. - Take for example the propagator for the n-queens problem: no_attack(i, q_i, j, q_i). - The usual arc-consistency would propagate the constraint (i.e. prune each of the values in the domain of q_1/q_2 with no supporting value in q_2/q_1), whenever the constraint is taken from the queue (assuming an AC-3 type algorithm). - However, it is easy to see that a queen with 4 values in the domain offers at least one support value to any other queen. - In fact a queen q_i can only be attacked by 3 positions of a queen q_j from another row j.
+Hence the 4th queen in row j will not attack it. - Hence, the propagator for no_attack should first check the cardinality of the domains, and only check for supports for queens that have a domain with cardinality of 3 or less!